 9.30am to 10pm

 |Sunset atop Namsan (Flickr / Jimmy McIntyre)|

-N Seoul Tower — located at Namsan and home to a viewing gallery, restaurants and cafes — dominates Seoul’s skyline at 262 metres high, making it perfect to catch Seoul‘s sunset.
+N Seoul Tower—located at Namsan and home to a viewing gallery, restaurants and cafes — dominates Seoul’s skyline at 262 meters high, making it perfect to catch Seoul’s sunset.
 Although there’s an admission charge to reach the top of N Seoul Tower, the chance to make your Instagram followers jealous with picturesque views of Seoul at sunset is priceless.

 Akin to Pont de l’Archevêché in Paris, N Seoul Tower is a pilgrimage to couples declaring their eternal love.
-The padlocks secured against the railings of Namsan are left behind by couples who travelled to Namsan together, and you may wish to “lock your love” as well if you’re travelling with your significant other.
+The padlocks secured against the railings of Namsan are left behind by couples who traveled to Namsan together, and you may wish to “lock your love” as well if you’re traveling with your significant other.